Virginia LLC Taxes: Requirements & Info

 Virginia LLC members must pay state income tax on their distributive share of LLC profits.
 The tax rates are progressive, starting at 2% for the lowest income brackets and reaching 5.75% for higher earners.

 Single-member LLCs report business income on their Virginia Form 760 individual return.
-Multi-member LLCs must file Form 765 (Virginia Partnership Return) and provide Schedule K-1 forms to members showing their share of income, deductions, and credits.
+Multi-member LLCs taxed as partnerships generally file Virginia Form 502 (or Form 502PTET for the elective pass-through entity tax) and provide owner schedules as applicable.
+Form 765 may apply in certain nonresident composite filing situations.
+Form 502/502PTET (Virginia Partnership Return) and provide Schedule K-1 forms to members showing their share of income, deductions, and credits.

 Source: Virginia State Corporation Commission, verified March 2026